Wilhelm Bohnstedt

 Wilhelm Bohnstedt (5 October 1888 – 11 August 1947) was a German general in the Wehrmacht during World War II who commanded the 32nd Infantry Division.
 He was a recipient of the Knight's Cross of the Iron Cross of Nazi Germany.
-Bohnstedt surrendered in 1945 and was interned until 1947.
+Bohnstedt surrendered in 1945 and was interned until his death in 1947.
 He was the younger brother of Eberhardt Bohnstedt.